 The Wisconsin winter wheat final planting date varies by county, ranging from September 30th to October 10th.
 If the wheat is seeded after the county's final plant date (late planting period) the crop insurance guarantee is reduced by 1% per day for the first 10 days.
-If wheat is seeded after the late planting period, the crop insurance guarantee is reduced to 60% of the original guarantee or made uninsurable
+If wheat is seeded after the late planting period, the crop insurance guarantee is reduced to 60% of the original guarantee or made uninsurable your winter wheat crop.
+Please note that the producer needs to have elected PLC at FSA in order for SCO to apply to their insurance coverage.

-Special notes regarding the 2018crop

-The 2014 Farm Bill offers additional coverage on your winter wheat.
-You must sign up for the optional SCO (Supplemental Coverage Option) insurance with your crop insurance agent by September 30th for your winter wheat crop.
 This does not/cannot take the place of your traditional crop insurance policy.
 Contact your crop insurance agent for details.
+There are also some new changes this year.
+County t-yields have changed for some counties and there is also a new option this year called the Quality Loss Option.
+This new option allows a producer to replace actual yields based on post quality production in their APH with actual yields based on pre-quality total production.

+Special notes regarding the 2020 crop

+The 2014 Farm Bill offers additional coverage on your winter wheat.
+You must sign up for the optional SCO (Supplemental Coverage Option) insurance with your crop insurance agent by September 30th for

 - The Trend Adjustment and Yield Exclusions options are available for some Wisconsin counties on wheat.
-Talk to your crop insurance agent for more details. - Winter wheat coverage is not available in all Wisconsin counties. - Air seeded (flown on by airplane) wheat is not insurable and no premium is charged. - The final day to turn in a 2018 winter wheat claim is October 31st. - The 2019 wheat price discovery on CBOT (using September '19 contract) will be determined as follows (this price will be used for both yield protection and revenue protection plans of insurance): - o The Projected Price tracks from August 15, 2018 September 14, 2018 - o The Harvest Price tracks from August 1, 2019 August 31, 2019 - There is a 200% maximum difference between the Base and Harvest Prices with no downside limit. - Coverage levels range from 50%-85%.
+Talk to your crop insurance agent for more details. - Winter wheat coverage is not available in all Wisconsin counties. - Air seeded (flown on by airplane) wheat is not insurable and no premium is charged. - The final day to turn in a 2020 winter wheat claim is October 31st. - The 2021 wheat price discovery on CBOT (using September '21 contract) will be determined as follows (this price will be used for both yield protection and revenue protection plans of insurance): - o The Projected Price tracks from August 15, 2020 September 14, 2020 - o The Harvest Price tracks from August 1, 2021 August 31, 2021 - There is a 200% maximum difference between the Base and Harvest Prices with no downside limit. - Coverage levels range from 50%-85%.
 New in 2016 were the 80% and 85% coverage levels.

 Table 2.
-Wisconsin seeding rate recommendations based on planting date.
+Recommended winter wheat seeding rate by planting date.